DGAP-News: Altaley Mining Corp

 Altaley Mining Corporation is a Canadian based mining company with two 100% owned Mexican gold, silver, and base metal mining projects.

-Altaley's Tahuehueto mining project is in north-western Durango State, Mexico where construction of an initial 500 tpd operation is well advanced.
-The second stage, the 1000 topd project, will follow immediately after commissioning the initial stage.
+Altaley's Tahuehueto mining project is in north-western Durango State, Mexico, where construction of an initial 500 tpd operation is well advanced.
+The second stage, the 1000 tpd project, will follow immediately after commissioning the initial stage.
 The operation will generate gold, silver, lead, and zinc in concentrates.

-Campo Morado is an operating polymetallic base metal mine with mining and milling equipment currently producing at an average of 2,400 tonnes per day and is currently estimated to be Mexico’s 6th largest zinc producer.
+Campo Morado is an operating polymetallic base metal mine in Guerrero, Mexico, currently producing at an average of approximately 2,200 tonnes per day and is currently estimated to be Mexico’s 6th largest zinc producer.